Preventive Dentistry in Southeast Springfield, MO

-Comprehensive Dental Cleaning
+Comprehensive Dental Cleaning in the 65804 Area

 There is nothing like a dental cleaning to make your mouth feel incredibly fresh and clean.
 A thorough dental cleaning from one of our hygienists helps your mouth feel fresh.
 It also improves your smile because it eliminates some of the surface stains from dental enamel.

 - Education on products you can use at home to help keep teeth clean between appointments

 Are you due or overdue for a dental cleaning in Springfield, MO?
 Call White Smiles Family Dental and speak to a helpful member of our team to schedule.

 Dental x-rays are an essential diagnostic tool your dentist uses to detect dental issues that are not yet visible to the naked eye.